 Another potential reason for Part 2’s pass rate success is the fact that Part 2 tests candidates on a narrower range of subjects and, consequently, requires a bit less preparation than Part 1.
 Part 1 covers a broad scope of topics and can, therefore, be more difficult for some.

 Before you let these low pass rates scare you away, let me explain some other important details about the CMA exam.
-These things impact the pass rates and it is important to how you view them.
-Let’s explore.
+These things impact the pass rates, so let’s explore them.

 First, while the Institute of Management Accountants (IMA) welcomes CMA candidates from all over the world, the exam format is U.S.-centric.
-Candidates outside of the U.S. may not be familiar with the terminology in the multiple-choice questions, and if their native language is not English, scoring well on the essays can be quite challenging.
-We outlined some ways this impacts the pass rate above.
+Candidates outside of the U.S. may not be familiar with the terminology in the multiple-choice questions.
+And if their native language is not English, scoring well on the essays can be quite challenging.

 Second, the IMA lets candidates with just about any type of bachelor’s degree take the CMA exam.
 It is not specific to accounting degree holders.
-In contrast, CPA Exam candidates must take a substantial number of accounting and business courses.
+Conversely, CPA Exam candidates must take a substantial number of accounting and business courses.

-The low barrier of entry attracts candidates who just want to give the exam a try.
-These casual takers do not invest sufficient time, money, or effort into properly preparing for the exam.
-You don’t have to be one of them and add to the statistic of lower pass rates.
-That’s why we are going over it now.
+As a result, the low barrier of entry attracts candidates who just want to give the exam a try.
+In addition, these casual takers do not invest sufficient time, money, or effort into properly preparing for the exam.
+However, you don’t have to be one of them and add to the statistic of lower pass rates.
+Instead, check out this article about CMA study tips.

-Now that you know more about CMA exam pass rates, you can prepare for taking the exam yourself and passing on the first try.
+Now that you know more about CMA exam pass rates, you can adequately prepare to pass on your first try.

 Therefore,

 Next, let’s look at some ways you can increase your CMA exam pass rate.
-No one goes into the exam wanting or expecting to fail.
-Preparation is key to your success.
+After all, no one wants to fail the CMA exam.
+Therefore, preparation is key to your success.

 To give yourself the best chance at CMA exam success, you must review thoroughly and study well.
 You can learn exactly how to do that in my ultimate CMA exam prep guide, which includes 50 actionable tips to help you nail the exam!